Suni1212/LITA---CLASS---DOCUMENTATION/README.md

 # Data sources
 The dataset for analysis will be selected from open-source platforms provided as part of the course.
 # Tools Used
-* Microsoft Excel                     download here
+* Microsoft Excel
     + For Data Cleaning
     + For Analysis
     + For Visualization
 * SQL - Structured Query Language
     +  For querying of Data